 Enabling Quick Mask mode

-- This makes it quite easy to notice that Select Subject did a great job in isolating the woman from the rest of the photo.
+• This makes it easy to notice that Select Subject did a great job isolating the woman from the rest of the photo.

 Zoom in for a closer look

-- As you can see, the smaller strands of hair along the sides have also been incorporated, and the edges along the t-shirt have a smoother transition to them.
+• As you can see, the smaller strands of hair extensions along the sides have also been incorporated, and the edges along the t-shirt have a smoother transition to them.

-However, like we already mentioned in the beginning, Select Subject's results will differ depending on the image.
+However, as we already mentioned initially, Select Subject's results will differ depending on the image.
 Now, let's see how the Select Subject performs in case an image has multiple subjects.

 Apply the Select Subject command